 Homing in on procurement fraud

 Procurement fraud is a generic term describing fraud relating to the purchase of goods or the commissioning of services.
-Procurement fraud usually involves collusion between one or more members of an organisation’s staff and one or more outside suppliers.
-Such transactions are identified as being ‘at risk’ due to the known or suspected involvement of government officials or politically exposed persons, irregularities in procurement processes and contract awards, and other red flags.
+Procurement fraud usually involves collusion between one or more members of an organisation’s staff and outside suppliers.
+Such transactions are identified as being ‘at at risk’ due to government officials’ known or suspected involvement or politically exposed persons, irregular procurement processes and contract awards, and other red flags.
 General examples of procurement fraud would involve: